fredcy/tzchat-web/content/_index.md

 ## Discord

 If Tezos is being frequently discussed in Discord, those servers are not well known in the above chat worlds

+## Discourse

+The [tezos.community forum](https://forums.tezos.community/), while not chat per se, has some conversations about Tezos.

+## Tezos Stack Exchange

+While the above chat rooms can be a good source of interactive help, the [Tezos StackExchange](https://tezos.stackexchange.com/) site has the answers to many questions about Tezos and is a good place to post new questions.